-The European Union, hosting the meeting, was represented by the Commissioner for Migration, Home Affairs and Citizenship Dimitris Avramopoulos, the Commissioner for Justice, Consumers and Gender Equality Věra Jourová, the Commissioner for the Security Union Julian King, as well as Bulgarian Minister of Interior Valentin Radev and Minister of Justice Tsetska Tsacheva, together with Austrian Federal Minister for the Interior Herbert Kickl and Federal Minister for Constitutional Affairs, Reforms, Deregulation and Justice Josef Moser, on behalf of the current and incoming Presidencies of the Council of the European Union.
+The European Union hosted the meeting and was represented by the Commissioner for Migration, Home Affairs and Citizenship Dimitris Avramopoulos; the Commissioner for Justice, Consumers and Gender Equality Věra Jourová; the Commissioner for the Security Union Julian King; as well as the Romanian Vice Prime Minister ad interim and Minister of Justice Ana Birchall and the Minister of Interior Carmen Daniela Dan, together with the Finnish Minister of the Interior Ms. Maria Ohisalo and the Minister of Justice Ms. Anna-Maja Henriksson, on behalf of the current and incoming Presidencies of the Council of the European Union.

 The United States and the European Union reaffirmed that fighting terrorism is among their top priorities and committed to enhance their joint efforts, including by expanding the sharing of information gathered in zones of combat for use in investigations and prosecutions.
 Participants welcomed results already achieved in this domain, including in cooperation with Europol and Eurojust, and looked forward to the outcome of the meeting to be held on this subject that will bring together U.S. and EU experts in Brussels on July 10.
 With regard to other critical areas of EU-US information sharing, participants of the meeting reiterated the importance of the EU-US Passenger Name Record agreement and committed to begin a joint evaluation to assess its implementation.
 The United States and the European Union also discussed current threats to aviation security, including unmanned aircraft systems; combatting the use of the internet for terrorist purposes; and chemical, biological, radiological and nuclear threats.